mikic202/Bomberman_Game/README.md

 Other part of moving player is object colision.
 It was really hard to create perfect algorithm, but at the end I think that it came uot prety well.
 It make use of sfml method intersect that check if two objects intersect.
 But before that this algorithm chack which direction player moves.
 Ater that it checks if player is coliding with boject on his corespondinh side and if yes sets player position right in front of the object.

 Looking in code for this algorithm some weird numbers can be spoted.
 Those numers were determined trought trail and error to make colision mechanics stable for players texture.

+<h4> Moving Enemy </h4>
+We have a lot of thoughts of how enemies can move.
+Starting of moving by using breadth-first search algorythm and ending by algorythm, in which enemy is running away from bombs.
+We tried to implement these algorythms into our program, but unfortunately it made performance of game very poor, so we rejected from this idea.
+Maybe we will think about it later and implement this in our project.
+So the last idea that could work was creating "random" movement.
+Idea of this algorythm is following: if next position of enemy does not "touch" walls, then it continues to go in the same direction.
+When next position of enemy "touch" some obstacle, then it checks all available directions, using which next position of enemy won't touch walls(can be right, left, bottom or top) and choose from them one direction randomly.
+Then it continues to move in that direction until next position of enemy won't detect other obstacle.
+Then algorythm repeats.

 <h4>Explosion Detection</h4>
 This algorithm is esential part of this game.
 It was quite a chalange to create good one.
 Fortunetly I mannaged to do so.
 Explosion is created in form of the cross 9 by 9 board spaces.
 Than the algorithm checks if explosion is placed on the wall if yes than this explosions number and every explosions that comes after in the same line is pushed back into vector.
 Then explosions which numbers are in the vectore are deleted.
 After that it is checke if any boxes, players or enemyies intersect with explosions if yes they are also deleted or one life is taken away from them.